CSEAryan/jarvis-ai-assistant/README.md

 # Jarvis--AI-assistant
-his project is a voice assistant powered by Python, integrating speech recognition, text-to-speech (TTS), and AI-driven conversational responses.
+This project is a voice assistant powered by Python, integrating speech recognition, text-to-speech (TTS), and AI-driven conversational responses.
 It utilizes Streamlit for the UI, pyttsx3 for speech synthesis, and TinyLlama from Hugging Face for generating AI-based responses.

 ![Screensort](ss.png)